 Bike Utah is looking for the help of GIS experts throughout the state to track all family-friendly (criteria explained below) bike paths, lanes, and trails completed since May 2017 as part of the 1,000 Miles Campaign.

 About the 1,000 Miles Campaign

 The 1,000 Miles Campaign is part of Governor Herbert’s Life Elevated 2020 plan and aims to “develop 1,000 miles of family-friendly trails and bike paths over the next 10 years in order to provide and promote active connections to school, work, and outdoor recreation in urban and rural communities throughout the state.”
 Bike Utah is honored to be the nonprofit partner designated to carry out the implementation of the campaign.
 (Check out Governor Herbert’s campaign designation letter for more details.)

 So, what counts as “family friendly”?

 - Mountain bike and hiking trails.
-A range of difficulties are allowed so long as signage is posted indicating the level of difficulty.
+Trails of various difficulties are allowed as long as signage is posted on each trail indicating the trail’s level of difficulty.

-- Paved bike and multi-use trails.
-Both on-street bike infrastructure and off-street paths can be counted provided they fit into one of the three categories shown below:
+- Paved bike and multiuse trails.
+Both on-street bike infrastructure and off-street paths can be counted as long as they fit into one of the three categories shown below:

-And, tracking progress is just one of our responsibilities.
-We can also provide strategic planning, technical assistance, and connections to financial resources, so communities can begin or continue developing bicycling in their area.
+Tracking progress of these projects is just one of our responsibilities.
+We can also provide strategic planning, technical assistance, and connections to financial resources, so communities can begin or continue developing bicycling in their areas.